Pulsed laser deposition: Process

 Each of these steps is crucial for the crystallinity, uniformity and stoichiometry of the resulting film.
-The most used methods for modelling the PLD process are the Monte Carlo techniques.

 Laser ablation of the target material and creation of a plasma

 The ablation of the target material upon laser irradiation and the creation of plasma are very complex processes.
 The removal of atoms from the bulk material is done by vaporization of the bulk at the surface region in a state of non-equilibrium.
 In this the incident laser pulse penetrates into the surface of the material within the penetration depth.
 This dimension is dependent on the laser wavelength and the index of refraction of the target material at the applied laser wavelength and is typically in the region of 10 nm for most materials.
 The strong electrical field generated by the laser light is sufficiently strong to remove the electrons from the bulk material of the penetrated volume.
 This process occurs within 10 ps of a ns laser pulse and is caused by non-linear processes such as multiphoton ionization which are enhanced by microscopic cracks at the surface, voids, and nodules, which increase the electric field.
 The free electrons oscillate within the electromagnetic field of the laser light and can collide with the atoms of the bulk material thus transferring some of their energy to the lattice of the target material within the surface region.
 The surface of the target is then heated up and the material is vaporized.